Dr. Sybil SeitzingerExecutive Director

-Phone Number: 604 822-4644
+Phone Number: (604) 822-4644

-Nastenka CalleCampus Coordinator, Simon Fraser University
+Nastenka CalleProgram Manager, Simon Fraser University

-Nastenka Calle Delgado is the PICS Program Coordinator at Simon Fraser University (SFU).
+Nastenka Calle Delgado is the PICS Program Manager at Simon Fraser University (SFU).
 She has a Master of Sciences degree in Environmental Health Sciences with specialization in Environmental Quality from the University of South Carolina (Columbia, USA), and a Master of Sciences in Environmental Engineering from the University of New Orleans (New Orleans, USA).
 Nastenka obtained her bachelor’s degree in Geological Engineering from the Polytechnic School of Ecuador (ESPOL).

 Her professional strengths and areas of knowledge are focused on air and water quality, environmental planning, environmental auditing, environmental impact assessment, GIS and environmental modeling, hydrology and waste management, and environmental management system implementation.
-Her current interests are in environmental education and community engagement on topics related to climate change and climate change mitigation and adaptation solutions.
+Her current

-Phone Number: 778 782-8834
+Phone Number: (778) 782-8834